 When the stakes are high and pressure is on, I recommend in-person meetings.
 That’s because we forge connections more easily with people we can see.
 But the reality is, meeting in person isn’t always possible.
-Business travel often gets dropped, due to weather, budget, politics, injury, family, or other pressing priorities.
+Business travel often gets dropped, due to pandemics, weather, budget, politics, injury, family, or other pressing priorities.

 Joining me in writing this month’s issue is Elise Keith, founder of Lucid Meetings.
 Here we talk about what criteria to use when deciding when you should push to meet in-person, and strategies for a great remote meeting when getting together in person just can’t happen.

 We’ll start with a scenario.
 You have team members from around the world who are heading to HQ in just four days to hammer out details of an ambitious launch plan for a risky new product.
 Some team members are enthusiastic about the upcoming launch, while others have grave misgivings.
 Tensions are high and tempers are short as people start their final preparations for this two-day meeting.